yodynetwork/yody/doc/build-freebsd.md

 ```

-### 2. Clone Qtum Repo
+### 2. Clone Yody Repo
-Now that `git` and all the required dependencies are installed, let's clone the Qtum Core repository to a directory.
+Now that `git` and all the required dependencies are installed, let's clone the Yody Core repository to a directory.
 All build scripts and commands will run from this directory.
 ``` bash
 git clone https://github.com/yodynetwork/qtum --recursive
 ```